 Directions

-1. Cook the pasta according to package instructions.
-Drain and rinse under cold water to cool.
+1. Cook the pasta like the package says.
+Drain and rinse under cold water so it dont get mushy.

-2. In a large bowl, combine the cooled pasta, olives, feta cheese, and bell peppers.
+2. In a big bowl, mix the cooled pasta, olives, feta, and peppers.

-3. In a separate bowl, whisk together the olive oil, red wine vinegar, and oregano.
-Pour over the salad and toss to combine.
+3. In another bowl, whisk oil, vinegar, and oregano.
+Pour it over the salad and toss.

 Tips